 There’s no I(phone) in team.
 On bus rides to away games, Andrews confiscates her players’ cell phones.
 Texting, she says, interferes with teambuilding, and you can’t win without a unified team that knows how to communicate with each other.
 Socializing is an important ingredient to success, and when we focus on ourselves (or our electronics) rather than others, we miss out on valuable connections and experiences.

 Winning is everything.
 It just depends on how you define “winning.”
 For Andrews, victory on the court is the logical result of lots and lots of hard work and preparation.
 She believes in tough love to get her players focused on playing their absolute best, individually and as a team.
 While a winning season is the immediate goal, ultimately Andrews hopes all of her players will carry the values inherent in team sports with them long after graduation.
+(This is how one basketball fan became friends with Charles Barkley.)

 Focus on the here and now.
 A few years ago, when Andrews became the winningest girls basketball coach in history, the town of Granbury mistakenly touted her as the winningest coach, period, on the local water tower.
 Instead of correcting the tower, the town left it in error as inspiration.
 Andrews claims local pride didn’t make her feel any pressure to reach the next level any more than her age and accomplishments lead her to consider retirement—who has time for such distracting thoughts?
 As always, she’s too busy thinking about how to win the next game.